Richard-Dent/github_profile_website/readme.md

 # GitHub Profile App Website

 The GitHub Profile App website is a tailwind css website.
-It is the website for the GitHub Profile App that searches the profiles of GitHub users and displays their last five respositories.
+It is the website for the GitHub Profile App that searches the profiles of GitHub users and displays their last five repositories.

 ![github profile screenshot](images/GITHUB_PROFILE_WEBSITE.png)